What is an OSA?

 Who are the OSAs for?

-If you still have no idea what direction you want to take, we recommend taking a general interdisciplinary orientation test like the OSA Unistudium or making an appointment for advising at the Advising and Counselling department of the Service Center Studium.
+If you’re still unsure of what to study, we recommend taking a general interdisciplinary orientation test like the general OSA for university studies or making an advising appointment with the Advising and Counselling Team at the Service Center Studium.

 Documentation of a student orientation procedure for your application

-Simply print out the confirmation of completion after completing the OSA and submit it along with your application or at enrolment.
+Once you have completed the OSA, simply print out the confirmation of participation and submit it along with your application or upon enrolment.

 There’s no OSA for the subject I’m interested in – What should I do?

-All German-language OSAs for many subjects may be found at www.osa-portal.de.
-You can check there whether there’s an OSA for the subject you’re interested in.
+All German-language OSAs for a wide range of subjects are compiled on www.osa-portal.de.
+Check there to see if there’s an OSA for the subject you’re interested in.

-Are you still unsure what you would like to study or whether studying is right for you at all?
-Or would you like to complete a subject-specific OSA that is not (yet) available on our site?
-Click here for a selection of other online tools for helping you decide what to study.
+Are you still unsure of what to study or even whether university is right for you?
+Or perhaps you’d like to try a subject-specific OSA that isn’t (yet) available on our site?
+Below you will find a selection of additional online tools to help you decide what to study.

 General orientation tests